Linlin-Li-1/Song-Recommendation-System/README.md

 ### Phase 2
 #### Goal
 Given the workout plan of the user, the machine can generate a playlist using top songs or recently played songs.
-Combine phase 1 and 2, first use phase 2's method to generate a "target" playlist and then use phase 1's methods to customize the recommendations.
+Combine with phase 1, a list of song recommendations can be generated according to the user's workoutplan and previous listening history.

 ### Phase 3
 #### Goal